fe01134/max-lab/README.md

-# Minimal Node.js Hello World example
+# Site to host MKDOcs for Hands on Labs

 This repo contains a minimal hello world application written in Node.
-This repo will document the many ways you can deploy this application.
+This repo will document the many ways you can deploy this application to host MK DOcs web site to IBM Cloud.

 ## Run locally